Brue (Brief Resolved Unexplained Event)

 What to tell your baby's healthcare provider about the BRUE:

-Tell him as many details about the BRUE as possible:
+Tell the provider as many details about the BRUE as possible:

 - When and where did the BRUE happen?